 - Click Export, and on the next screen select somewhere on your computer outside iPhoto where you want to export it to.
 For example, to Documents or Desktop.

-- it’s now saved as a .jpg file format where you chose to save it, and can be found in Finder.
+- it’s now saved as a .jpg or .png file format where you chose to save it, and can be found in Finder.

 How to Shrink Photos using Mac’s Preview App

-- Open this jpg copy using Apps>Preview – just clicking on it should automatically open it in Preview
+- Open a saved .jpg or .png format image using Finder>Apps>Preview – just clicking on it should automatically open it in Preview.

 - Go to Preview > ‘Tools’ in the top line menu